MetOffice/lfric-baf/doc/processing.rst

 The constructor sets up ultimately the Fab ``BuildConfig`` for the build.
 It takes the name of the application as argument.
-The name of the application will be used when creating the name of the build directory (see XX), and it is also the default ``root_symbol`` if the script creates an exectuable.
+The name of the application will be used when creating the name of the build directory and it is also the default ``root_symbol`` when analysing the source code if the script creates an executable (see :ref:`analyse_step`).

 The actual build is then started calling the ``build`` method of the created script.
 A typical outline of a BAF-based build script is